IBM i Data Replication: Hardware vs. Software

 There are a lot of options out there for IBM i data replication.
 We’ll help you weigh the options as you put together the pieces of your high availability plan.
 Some things you’ll want to consider as you start out include:

 - Should I invest in hardware or software replication?

-- Do I buy another server, buy a CBU, or rent a partition?
+- Do I buy another server, buy a CBU, target a partition in the cloud, or rent a partition?

 - Do I have my own secondary data center, use colocation, or have my solution hosted in the cloud?

 - How often do I want to role swap?